-Specifically, there is a need for palliative care models and advance care planning service models to move away from a cultural competency framework that suggests that providers can "master" a checklist of characteristics associated with a group of people and move toward cultural humility as an alternative framework for assessing culturally appropriate care (Gebauer et al., 2015).
+Specifically, there is a need for palliative care models and advance care planning service models to move away from a cultural competency framework that suggests that providers can "master" a checklist of characteristics associated with a group of people, and move toward cultural humility as an alternative framework for assessing culturally appropriate care (Gebauer et al., 2015).
 Cultural humility is a process in which providers engage in self-reflection and lifelong learning, so they become "flexible and humble enough to assess the cultural dimension of the experiences of each patient" (Gebauer et al., 2015).
 This approach is context-dependent and therefore, more capable of avoiding the pit-falls of the notion of capturing a pan-Indigenous experience that may programs encounter.
-Healthcare providers need to response to the need culturally and linguistically diverse needs of Indigenous people in Canada and provide individuals and families with resources for advance care planning (Caxaj et al., 2017; Denis & Washington, 2018; Schill & Caxaj, 2019).
-This includes programs that focus on: the development of patient education materials on advance directives to be made available in the community; training of facilitators who are accessible at all health care organizations in the community; policies for maintaining, documenting, and using advance care directives; and the use of community-based evaluations to enhance the outcome of each of these efforts (Pecanac, Repenshek, Tennenbaum, & Hammes, 2014).
+Healthcare providers need to response to the need culturally and linguistically diverse needs of Indigenous People in Canada and provide individuals and families with resources for advance care planning (Caxaj et al., 2017; Denis & Washington, 2018; Schill & Caxaj, 2019).
+This includes programs that focus on: the development of patient education materials on advance directives to be made available in the community; training of facilitators who are accessible at all healthcare organizations in the community; policies for maintaining, documenting, and using advance care directives; and the use of community-based evaluations to enhance the outcome of each of these efforts (Pecanac, Repenshek, Tennenbaum, & Hammes, 2014).

-The most successfully palliative and advance care models are those that acknowledge the needs and barriers that Indigenous peoples have identified.
-This includes acknowledging that Indigenous people prefer to die close to or at home, wish to involve family, and see the inclusion of cultural practices as essential (Shahid et al., 2018).
+The most successful palliative and advance care models are those that acknowledge the needs and barriers that Indigenous Peoples have identified.
+This includes acknowledging that Indigenous People prefer to die close to or at home, wish to involve family, and see the inclusion of cultural practices as essential (Shahid et al., 2018).
 Several barriers that have been identified through community-based research practices include: inaccessibility, affordability, lack of awareness of services, perceptions of palliative care, and inappropriate services.
 One of major barriers identified in several studies was the lack of education surrounding what to expect during palliative care and in planning, who to call for support, or the inherent challenges in becoming a caregiver to a family member with palliative care needs (Southwest Ontario Aboriginal Health Access Centre, 2016).
-Furthermore, there is a lack of staff in communities to meet the demands of palliative care to Indigenous peoples (Southwest Ontario Aboriginal Health Access Centre, 2016).
-The staff that are available are often not able to meet the needs of the needs of their patients, lack palliative care training, and are unable to create good working relationships with family members and care providers.
-There is also a significant lack of cultural safety for Indigenous palliative care patients (Schill & Caxaj, 2019; Southwest Ontario Aboriginal Health Access Centre, 2016).
-Some of the best practice models that attempted to address these gaps adopting the following strategies: community engagement and ownership; flexibility in approach; continuing education and training; a whole-of-service approach; and creating local partnerships among multiple agencies (Schill & Caxaj, 2019; Shahid, 2018).
-When these models were utilized there was better engagement with Indigenous clients, an increase in number of palliative care patients, improved outcomes, and a greater understanding about palliative care by patients and their families (Shahid, 2018).
+Furthermore, there is a lack of staff in communities to meet the demands of palliative care for Indigenous Peoples (Southwest Ontario Aboriginal Health Access Centre, 2016).
+The staff available are often unable to meet the needs of their patients, as they lack palliative care training, and are unable to cultivate healthy working relationships with family members and care providers.
+There is also a significant lack of cultural safety for Indigenous patients requiring palliative care (Schill & Caxaj, 2019; Southwest Ontario Aboriginal Health Access Centre, 2016).
+Some of the best practice models that attempted to address these gaps adopted the following strategies: community engagement and ownership; flexibility in approach; continuing education and training; a whole-of-service approach; and creating local partnerships among multiple agencies (Schill & Caxaj, 2019; Shahid, 2018).
+When these models were utilized, there was better engagement with Indigenous clients, an increase in number of patient receiving palliative care services, improved outcomes, and a greater understanding of palliative care by patients and their families (Shahid, 2018).